vanessa-knyspel/Breast-Cancer-DGE-Analysis/README.md

 * Adipocytokine signalling pathway
 * Cytoskeleton in muscle cells

 These pathways are primarily involved in metabolic regulation, energy homeostasis, and cellular structure.
 The enrichment of PPAR and AMPK signalling pathways suggests substantial alterations in metabolic processes between tumour and normal breast tissue samples.
-Such pathways have previously been implicated in cancer-associated metabolic reprogramming.
+These pathways are involved in metabolic regulation and energy homeostasis and may contribute to transcriptomic differences observed between tumour and normal tissue.

 ### Pathway Network Analysis